bromanz/Portfolio/PublicBrewing/PublicBrewing.md

 In addition, a VR application was developed.
 This application allowed the user to shrink in size and walk around in the brewing machine among the dwarfs.

 ## Achievements
-* Various appearances in local newspapers and presentations on conferences (e.g. <a href="http://www.cebit.de/home">CeBIT</a> 2015, the largest and most internationally represented computer expo)
+* [Various appearances in local newspapers, tv-shows](#further-information), and presentations on conferences (e.g. <a href="https://www.youtube.com/watch?v=hOo-aZ6z5_0" target="_blank">InsideAR</a> and <a href="http://www.cebit.de/home">CeBIT</a> 2015, the largest and most internationally represented computer expo)
+* Project combined and synchronized actions across a media facade, AR apps, and the real machine.
+This created a unique combination between real and virtual elements.
 * Project was also published in <a href="http://dl.acm.org/citation.cfm?id=2757736" target="_blank">Proceedings of the 4th International Symposium on Pervasive Displays</a>.

 ## My responsibilities